openhab/openhab-addons/bundles/org.openhab.binding.dbquery/README.md

 # DBQuery Binding

-This binding allow creating items from native database queries.
+This binding allow creating items from the result of native database queries.
-It currently supports InfluxDB 2.0, MySQL and PostgreSQL.
+It currently supports InfluxDB 2.0 and will support major relational databases through JDBC.

 ## Supported Things

 There are two types of supported things: `Bridge` and a `Query`.
 For each different database you want to connect you must define a `Bridge` thing for that database.
-And each `Bridge` can define as much as wanted `Query` things you want to execute.
+Then each `Bridge` can define as much as wanted `Query` things you want to execute.

 Current supported `Bridge` are:
 - `Influx2Bridge`
-- `JDBCBridge`

 ## Thing Configuration